abhiverse01/the-coders-handbook/Becoming an Expert Coder/A. Foundations of Programming.md

 - In Python, statements end with a newline, not a semicolon, whereas in C++, statements end with a semicolon `;`.
 - Python uses indentation to define blocks of code (like loops or functions), while C++ uses curly braces `{}`.

-**Semantics**, on the other hand, is about what the code actually does.
+**Semantics**, on the other hand, is about what the code does.
 It's the meaning behind the syntax.
 Even if your syntax is correct, the semantics could be wrong if your logic is flawed.

 ### Examples of Semantics:
 - `if (x = 5)` in Python or C++ assigns 5 to `x`, but semantically, it’s likely wrong because you probably meant to check if `x` equals 5 (`if (x == 5)`).